Are Dachshunds Good With Other Dogs? Breed Temperament Facts

 Dachshunds are ideally paired with companions that have a similar character and temperament.
 They will enjoy intelligent, playful, and social breeds since these are ingredients for fun in a Dachshund’s world.
 Other hunting dogs, such as Beagles, Cocker Spaniels, Terriers, Labradors, Golden Retrievers, Collies, and Poodles, can make good companions for Dachshunds, as they share many of the same traits.

 Alternatively, other small breeds of a similar size, such as Pugs, make good companions.
-In spite of the fact that each breed is known for certain traits, every dog is an individual and it is important to consider each dog’s character before you decide to put two or more dogs together.
+Even though each breed is known for certain traits, every dog is an individual and it is important to consider each dog’s character before you decide to put two or more dogs together.

 What About Two Dachshunds?